 The set designed for this playlet was exceptional.
 It was dominated by a high window through which shone a blue light.
 The window ledge was covered in snow.
 Beneath the window was a white desk with a top that sloped down towards the onstage area.
 As the play progressed, blood started to trickle out of the window ledge, staining the snow, dripping onto the desk then trickling onto the floor, where it pooled.
-The rectangular performance space was delineated by carefully edged strips of salt.
+The rectangular performance space was delineated by carefully edged lines of salt.
 On upstage right was a black booth, slightly less capacious than a phone box.
 When the actors left the space, scuffing the salt as they crossed it, they would retire to the booth, which contained a bowl of thick stage blood and a sponge.
 Each time they returned their faces and hands would be bloodier.

 The same, short passage of terribly sad music was played on every occasion that the actors exited or entered.